 SAFETY

 A player must not use equipment or wear anything that is dangerous.

-All items of jewellery (necklaces, bracelets, earrings, leather bands, rubber bands etc...) are forbidden and must be removed.
+All items of jewellery (necklaces, rings, bracelets, earrings, leather bands, rubber bands etc...) are forbidden and must be removed.
+Using tape to cover jewellery is not permitted.